maincode-org/maincode-ui/README.md

   document.getElementById('root')
 );
 ```

+Alternatively, the dark mode of the library components can be partially controlled by toggling the classnames `"light"` and `"dark"` on the `body` element.

 You can customize your dark mode theme by setting values for any CSS variable in your custom theme file.